 In 2013, this partnership was expanded to include South Sudan and to become a tripartite partnership where each member can share fruit with each of its two neighbors.

-Click here to download a brochure with more information about the Malawi Partnership of Pittsburgh Presbytery!
+Click here to download a brochure with more information about the International Partnership of Pittsburgh Presbytery!

 From Our Founders